InfosecForActivistsTeam/infosec-activists/content/en/_index.md

 will want to turn the GPS receiver off, which prevents from the location data from being recorded at all.

-**Bluetooth and WiFi** are common technologies that use short-range radio to communicate with other devices.
+**Bluetooth, WiFi, and UWB** are common technologies that use short-range radios to communicate with other devices.
 Unfortunately, their operation requires your phone to broadcast identifiable information about itself.
 This information can be observed by a "beacon" or scanning device.
 Stores, government agencies, and police use these devices to identify people who are nearby.
 This type of surveillance is profoundly dangerous at an action, so we need to disable Bluetooth and WiFi whenever possible.

 **Your mobile carrier** can track your location by when your phone contacts its radio towers.
 Phones connect to towers periodically while on, even if they are not being actively used.
 Towers connections are sufficiently accurate to place an individual on the same block as an action.
 This information can be accessible to law enforcement through a subpoena.

-Both iOS and Android phones have a feature named **"airplane mode,"** to quickly disable some of the radios.
-The exact behavior depends on which type of phone you have, so see the appropriate iOS or Android
+Both iOS and Android phones have a feature named **"airplane mode,"** to quickly disable the cellular radio, and some or all of the other radios, present on the device.
+The exact behavior is dependent on which device you're using.
+The safest option for ensuring that all of your radios have been disabled is to both enable Airplane mode **and** ensure that the Bluetooth and WiFi radios are turned _Off_ in your devices Settings app.

 ## Intrusion Protection
 If you attend an action, there is a risk that your phone may be seized by police.
 They will